Definition 1: Definition and Argument

 In physics, mass is a property of a physical body.
 It is the measure of an object’s resistance to acceleration (a change in its state of motion) when a force is applied.
 It also determines the strength of its mutual gravitational attraction to other bodies.
 In the theory of relativity, a related concept is the mass-energy content of a system.
 The SI unit of mass is the kilogram (kg).
 (Wikipedia, Mass).

-Whereas, in current language, the word mass is defined and illustrated as follows,
+In common language, the word mass is defined and illustrated as follows,

 1